The sup-norm problem for newforms of large level on $\operatorname{PGL}(n)$: Reduction of the domain

 \begin{example} If $z \in \mathcal{L}(B, A)$, then the smallest length in $L_z$ is given by $N^{-1/n} \beta(z')$ and the smallest length in $L_{z}^\ast$ is given by $N^{-1+1/n} \alpha(z')$. \end{example}

-Let $z \in \mathbb{H}$.
-For the study of the sup-norm and our counting problem, we are allowed to choose any conjugate of $z$ in the orbit $\Gamma_0(N) \cdot z$ and also switch between $z$ and $z'$, as explained at the beginning of Section \ref{sec-red}.
-Now it is clear by construction that every $z$ is contained in some $\mathcal{L}(X,Y)$.
+Let $w \in \mathbb{H}$.
+For the study of the sup-norm and our counting problem, we are allowed to choose any conjugate of $z$ in the orbit $\Gamma_0(N) \cdot w$ and also switch between $z$ and $z'$, as explained at the beginning of Section \ref{sec-red}.
+Now, it is clear by construction that every $w$ is contained in some $\mathcal{L}(X,Y)$.
 We then make the choice of conjugate to obtain a well-positioned $z$, where we have control over its successive minima and Iwasawa coordinates, based on which set $\mathcal{L}(X,Y)$ contains $z$.
+The guiding principle is that $y$-coordinates of $z$ should be bounded from below and as large as possible, similar to classical reduction theory.
+If this is not possible, we try to obtain some inbalancedness information on the relevant lattices.

+We first begin with some preliminary general observations and then construct a domain in the following proposition, under a balancedness assumption.